How to Draw Lips – The Difference Between Male and Female Mouths

-Want to know how to draw a mouth and how to draw lips?
-Then you’ll probably want to know all about the differences between male and female mouths.
-Well, looks like you came to the right place!
+Want to know how to draw lips and how to draw a mouth?
+Then you’ll need to know about the differences between male and female mouths.
+Luckily, this blog post has got everything you need to get started.

 When learning how to draw a mouth and how to draw lips, it’s important to remember the upper lip is only lightly defined when drawing the male mouth.

 See how the shading is left very light?
 The only real line work added at this stage of drawing lips is a light line to indicate the mid-point on the upper lip.

 You can see this light shading in action on the curved line of the upper lip in the example above.

 When drawing the female mouth and learning how to draw lips, notice how the outline of the upper lip is more pronounced.
 This means you can add in more shading.

 Shading becomes even more important if you are trying to represent a woman wearing lipstick, because this will generally darken the color of the lips.